Greatest NBA Draft Classes of All Time

 The 1999 class actually featured a lot of really good players who made huge impacts — none more than Manu Ginobili, who didn't join the Spurs until 2002 but played 16 seasons, won four NBA championships and was one of the most consistent shooting guards in the NBA for almost his entire career.

-He's also the 1999er with the best chance of eventually making it to the Hall of Fame.
+He's also the 1999er who has actually made it to the Hall of Fame.

 No. 1 overall selection: Chris Webber, power forward, Orlando Magic (Michigan, traded to Golden State Warriors)